Jimmy Wynn: In popular culture

 In the 1995 film Apollo 13, television footage of Wynn rounding third base is shown as the Apollo astronauts broadcast what they erroneously think is a live feed to a national audience.

+On the October 7, 1974 episode of The Tonight Show Starring Johnny Carson, Wynn faced women's softball pitcher Rosie Black.
+He struck out in four pitches.

 Death

-Wynn died on March 26, 2020, two weeks after his 78th birthday, in Houston, Texas.
+Wynn died on March 26, 2020, two weeks after his 78th birthday in Houston, Texas.
 No cause of death was given.
-He is survived by his wife Marie, his daughter Kimberly, and his son James Jr.
+He was married to Marie, had a daughter named Kimberly and a son named James Jr.